 To save money on activities, we recommend booking your East Cape experiences through Bookme.

 Conveniently located between the East Cape and Hawkes Bay is the Mahia Peninsula, another place where you can get away from it all.
 Enjoy some great hikes, admiring stunning coastal vistas at every turn.
 You can even soak your tired muscles in the Hot Springs in nearby Morere.
 Mahia is also home to Rocket Lab.
 We happened to be there a few days after the first successful rocket launch and managed to see the launch pad in the distance.

 If you’re into architecture, you’ll want to explore Napier and Hastings.
 In 1931, a 7.9 magnitude Earthquake shook Hawkes Bay, killing more than 250 people and devastating the region.
 Large parts of Napier and Hastings had to be rebuilt, resulting in two cities with a unique Art Deco streetscape.
-Some of Hastings’ original buildings did survive the big earthquake, including its beautiful, recently renovated Spanish Mission-style Opera House.
+Some of Hastings’ original buildings did survive the big earthquake, including its beautiful, renovated Spanish Mission-style Opera House.